 ✨ activate → control → test → define.

-No matter your fitness goal—building muscle, increasing strength, getting lean, or improving endurance—how you structure your sets matters.
+No matter your goal—gaining muscle, building strength, burning fat, or boosting endurance—how you structure your workout sets directly impacts your results.

 With Jefit’s new Set Type feature, you can go beyond basic logging.
 You can design each workout with intention: warm up properly, push through challenging sets, and finish with purpose.
 Each set now tells a story—not just of what you did, but why you did it.